Erwan-Martin/Persistent-activity/README.md

 # Persistent-activity
 This is a model of persitent activity, a neural behavior underlying working memory.
-This model coded in python using Brian 2 backage is inspired by (Compte et al., 2000)
+This model, coded in python using Brian 2 backage, is inspired by (Compte et al., 2000)

 References :